Malvertising: History

-2015: McAfee's Threat Report for February 2015 said that malvertising was growing quickly on mobile platforms.
-In 2015 there were malvertising campaigns on eBay, Answers.com, talktalk.co.uk, and wowhead.com, among others.
+According to McAfee's February 2015 Threat Report, malvertising was beginning to grow quickly on mobile platforms in late 2014 and early 2015.
+Additionally, in 2015, there were malvertising campaigns on eBay, Answers.com, talktalk.co.uk, and wowhead.com, among others.
 The campaigns involved breaches of ad networks, including DoubleClick and engage:BDR.
 There was also a report of possibly the first "political malvertising" campaign by pro-Russian activists, which was based on a botnet, which then forced users' machines to visit bogus sites that generated ad revenue for the activists.
 The users also ended up at several pro-Russian propaganda videos.